sci-ndp/ckan-helm/README.md

 CKAN Helm (SciDx fork)
 ====================

 This repo packages the upstream [Keitaro CKAN Helm chart](https://github.com/keitaroinc/ckan-helm) and adds a `Makefile` so SciDx teams can deploy a complete CKAN stack with consistent defaults.
-The chart bundles CKAN plus optional dependencies (PostgreSQL, SOLR, Redis, Datapusher) and can be tailored through `values.yaml` or custom overrides.
+The chart bundles CKAN plus optional dependencies (PostgreSQL, SOLR, Redis, Datapusher) and can be tailored through custom overrides(`site-values.yaml`) or optionally `values.yaml` if needed.

 ## Prerequisites
 - A reachable Kubernetes cluster and a configured `kubectl` context (the Makefile falls back to your current context)
 - [Helm 3](https://helm.sh/docs/intro/install/) and `make` installed locally
 - Permission to create namespaces, deployments, and persistent volumes in the target cluster

-## Installation
+## **Installation**
-1. Copy defaults once so every target reuses them:
+1. #### **Copy default make config**, all make targets share the same settings:
    ```bash
    cp config.example.mk config.mk
    ```